LCOGT/lcogtsnpipe/manual.md

 * ```-T``` run only on observations from one telescope.
 Valid options: 1m0, 2m0, or 0m4.
 Note: because of the implementation, there is a bug/feature to `-T` that you can search for any substring in the filename
 * ```-I``` run only on observations from one instrument.
 Valid options: kb, fl, fs, sinistro, sbig, muscat, ep
 * ```-b STAGE``` run only on observations marked at bad at a given stage (where stage is quality, wcs, psf, psfmag, zcat, mag)
+* in many of the quality check stages the user is asked whether a file is good or bad and there are two options for bad, `b` and `n`.
+In general the `b` option should only be used for unusable images as it removes the observation completely from future processing and hides it.
+The only way to get this observation back is to run `-s checkquality -b quality`.
+If you answer `n` that stage of the pipeline will be reset for you to run again (as if the stage failed).

 ## Steps:
 ### Cosmic ray rejection: